Pablro/IntegrateProject/code/Bash-code/README.md

 **download it in a desired directory previously created**(directory name *bartonella-50sampleData*, change it to your will for storing your species fasta files).
 <code>barto50.txt</code>
 **is the input file modify it accordingly.**

+IF YOU FIND ANY PROBLEM WITH MY SCRIPTS YOU ARE FREE TO CORRECT IT OR CONTACT ME FOR FURTHER INFORMATION.
+Pablo